 Here’s another view of the V-Drive, but still partly hidden.
 The actuator that engages Forward and Reverse is prominent here.
 Anyway, the Allison V-Drive was a huge step forward for transit buses.
 Most transit buses before its arrival in 1949 still used a manual four-speed transmission, which highway coaches kept for several more decades, due to its much greater efficiency.
 But the shifting of the non-synchronized transmission was grueling, especially given the 40′ linkage that it entailed.
 It’s hard to imagine now, the endless double-clutching and shifting, given the stop-and-go cycles of inner-city transit bus operation.

-The Allison V-Drive was a two-speed automatic transmission, not totally unlike the Powerglide, but with some significant differences.
-It had a wide-range torque convertor, which allowed the engine to spool up to almost maximum rpm on full-throttle take off (almost the only kind).
-Depending on gearing (and the whims of the particular transmission), at somewhere between 25 and 35 mph came a powerful clunk/lurch into top gear.
+The Allison V-Drive has a wide-range torque convertor, which allowed the engine to spool up to almost maximum rpm on full-throttle take off (almost the only kind).
+Depending on gearing (and the whims of the particular transmission), at somewhere between 25 and 35 mph came a powerful clunk/lurch into direct drive.
 The reason it was so noticeable, is because top gear was a direct mechanical connection; the torque converter was locked-up or bypassed, for efficiency.
 That meant that the engine dropped quite a bit in the rpm band, and any further acceleration was leisurely, to say the least.
 Top speed on transit buses was 45 – 55, depending on gearing.

 Like the later “new look” buses, these also came in “Suburban” versions, used for longer routes and highway use.
 They lacked a rear door, had larger windows, and coach-type seating throughout.
 The also were geared differently for higher speed (about 65 mph), and I seem to remember hearing about a version of the Allison V-Drive with an additional “overdrive” gear, but I can’t find any information to confirm that.